mafintosh/flat-tree/README.md

 - [datrs/flat-tree][rs]: A port of the node module to rust.
 - [mafintosh/print-flat-tree][print]: A cli that can pretty print flat-trees.
 - [bcomnes/flattree][ftg]: A port of the node module to Go.
+- [arablocks/flat-tree.c]: A port of the module to C
+- [datkt/flat-tree]: A port of the module to Kotlin

 ## License